Multi-rank Sparse Hierarchical Clustering: Conclusion

 \section{Conclusion}

-We propose a framework for sparse hierarchical clustering (SHC), which selects important clustering features for hierarchical clustering automatically and produces the corresponding sparse hierarchical clustering.
-As demonstrated in simulation studies and real data examples, SHC gives superior feature selection and clustering performance comparing with the classical hierarchical clustering and WT-SHC.
+In this paper, we propose the multi-rank sparse hierarchical clustering (MrSHC), which automatically selects clustering features with higher rank considerations and produces the corresponding sparse hierarchical clustering.
+As demonstrated in simulation studies and real data examples, MrSHC gives superior feature selection and clustering performance comparing with the classical hierarchical clustering and the sparse hierarchical clustering proposed by \citet{witten2010framework}.
+For future research, we would like to endow MrSHC with the capability of dealing with data contamination: missing data and outliers.